 Speaking of cotton pads, this lotion would pair very nicely as a gift with Garnier’s Micellar Reusable Eco Pads.
-And when they say reusable, they mean it: each pads lasts up to 1,000 washes, so if you’re throwing them in the wash once a week, that’s two decades worth of single-use cotton pads you’re saving (by my count, around 7,000 if you’re using one a day).
+And when they say reusable, they mean it: each pads lasts up to 1,000 washes, so if you’re throwing them in the wash once a week, that’s two decades worth of single-use cotton pads you’re saving (by my count, around 7,000, if you’re using one a day).
 They’re truly more pleasant to use than even the softest single-use options: they’re big, fluffy and ever-so-gentle on delicate facial skin.

 If your recipient is after an altogether lighter affair, Issey Miyake’s A Drop d’Issey is a clean, aquatic, fresh white floral in a gently creamy base; a very easy one to wear.
 The scent is housed in a strikingly unusual, totally round bottle with a large dimpled pebble of glass in its middle, meaning it lays down not quite flat on its side, as though inviting you to pick it up.
 Said bottle is made from partially recycled glass, and the paper packaging it arrives in is derived from sustainable sources.

 Love a magazine?
 Don’t we all.
 But what about finding a newsagent (devastatingly, they barely seem to exist anymore), heaving it home and then after reading just… chucking all the glossy goodness in the bin?
 There is a better way, I assure you – meet Readly.
 Now, I have tried other magazine subscription apps in the past, but this is my choice by far.
-Not only does it take a Spotify approach to the entire process, in that, for a set fee, you can access every magazine in the app, whenever you like, but there is a wonderful selection of Australian and international magazines to suit all interests, including hard-to-get-our-Aussie-hand-on US titles like In Style.
+Not only does it take a Spotify-esque approach to the entire process, in that, for a set fee, you can access every magazine in the app, whenever you like, but there is a wonderful selection of Australian and international magazines to suit all interests, including hard-to-get-our-Aussie-hand-on US titles.
 In terms of accessibility, it also takes the cake.
 The interface is very easy to use on a computer, so it doesn’t matter if you don’t have a sexy device to read on, and if, like me, you are ‘eyesight-challenged’, rest assured that you can zoom in as close as you like on all that tiny text.
-The mags can also be downloaded to read in times you don’t have internet access.
+The mags can also be downloaded to read during times you don’t have internet access.
 An absolute winner.

-I never thought I’d stray from plain white cotton sheets, except to plain white linen sheets when I am feeling spendy.
+I never thought I’d stray from plain white cotton sheets… except to plain white linen sheets when I am feeling spendy.
 So, eco-friendly as Ettitude’s Signature Sateen Sheet Set may be, sheets made of 100% sustainable, organic bamboo didn’t immediately speak to me.
 Oh, how wrong I was.
 They are delightfully slippery and silky, especially if you’re used to sleeping on cotton, and wash and dry incredibly well, without losing any of their lustre.
 Given I was already out of my comfort zone fabric-wise, I decided to plump for Starlight Blue in place of my usual white (I know, craziness) and was so impressed with the saturated level of colour, I’d even consider the darkly elegant Ocean next time.
-If your present recipient happens to be a hot sleeper, than this is an especially great choice, as I get very hot during the night and can attest first hand this is the only fabric I have ever slept on that made a noticeable difference to keeping me cooler.
+If your present recipient happens to be a hot sleeper, than this is an especially great choice.
+I get very hot during the night and can attest first hand this is the only fabric I have ever slept on that made a noticeable difference in keeping me cooler.
 I can’t positively guarantee these will ensure a good night’s sleep, which would of course the best gift of all, but they would stand a very good chance of doing so.